Leonardslee Gardens

 - many examples of rhododendrons and azaleas, which thrive on Leonardslee’s acidic soil;

-- a rock garden (see the photograph above), laid out by the Victorian landscape gardener, James Pulham ;
+- a rock garden (see the photograph near the top of this page), laid out by the Victorian landscape gardener, James Pulham ;

 - a population of wallabies;